rundeck/rundeck/docs/en/manual/05-job-workflows.md

 To add new steps simply press the "Add a step" link inside the workflow editor form.
-This will prompt you with a dialog asking which kind of workflow step you would like to add.
+This will prompt you with a dialog asking which kind of step you would like to add.
 Each kind of step has its own form.
 When you are done filling out the form, press "Save" to add it to the sequence.
 Pressing "Cancel" will close the form and leave the sequence unchanged.